T0ha/ezodf/docs/meta.rst

    Attribute of the `Meta` class, gives you access to the documents user defined tags by the :ref:`Usertags class`.

+.. attribute:: count

+   Attribute  of the `Meta` class, gives you access to the documents statistics by the :ref:`Statistic class`.

 .. _Keywords class:

 Keywords class